wp-plugins/wptouch/readme.txt

 * the ability to enable/disable tags, categories and author names on the index, search and author pages
 * support for DISQUS commenting
 * CSS refinements for comments, the drop-down menu, and overall appearance
+* styling for YouTube embedded videos
+* bug fixes for blogs installed in directories other than root

 == Installation ==